Real Estate Appraisals Are For Lenders, Not Buyers and Sellers

 What Is a Real Estate Appraisal and Why It Matters

-A real estate appraisal is a written, professional opinion of a property’s market value.
+A real estate appraisal is a written, professional estimate of a property's market value.
 The lender orders it, the appraiser completes it, and the buyer usually pays for it.
 The appraiser is intended to be a neutral third party — someone who does not benefit from whether the deal closes or falls apart.
+In a shifting market, that value conversation often connects to the bigger question of whether 2026 is a good time to buy or sell.

 Once a contract is signed, the lender sends out an appraiser to visit the home, pull comparable sales, evaluate condition and neighborhood factors, and issue a final report.
 The appraisal value — not the listing price — is what the lender uses to determine how much money they are willing to loan.